UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

     -   The first is a number that will be used as an argument when you call the C program that you'll be compiling in a bit.
     -   The second is the name of a directory that you should do extract the files into and compile the program.
 -   Extracts the contents of the tar archive `NthPrime.tgz` into the specified directory.
-This is a compressed tar file (indicated by the `gz`, for `gzip`, in the file extension), so you’ll need to uncompress and then extract; the `tar` command can do both things in one step.
-You might find the `man` pages for `tar`.
-This should create a directory `NthPrime` in your scratch directory; that `NthPrime` directory should contain several `*.c` and `*.h` files that can be compiled to create an executable.
+    - This is a compressed tar file (indicated by the `gz`, for `gzip`, in the file extension), so you’ll need to uncompress and then extract; the `tar` command can do both things in one step.
+    - You will almost certainly find the `man` pages for `tar` useful.
+    - This extraction should create a directory `NthPrime` in your scratch directory; that `NthPrime` directory should contain several `*.c` and `*.h` files that can be compiled to create an executable.
 -   Goes into the `NthPrime` directory that the `tar` extraction created.
--   Compiles the C program that gets extracted, generating an executable called `NthPrime` (still in the `NthPrime` directory in your specified temporary directory).
+-   Compiles the C program that was extracted, generating an executable called `NthPrime` (still in the `NthPrime` directory in your specified temporary directory).
+    - See below for notes on how to compile a C program with the `gcc` compiler.
 -   Call the resulting executable (`NthPrime`). `NthPrime` requires a single number as a command line argument; you should pass it the first of the two command line arguments your script received.